painted/ror_walkthroughs/13_Stripe.md

 ```
 We now need to go to https://stripe.com and sign up<br>
 Once you are signed up, sign in and click on Your account + Account settings + API Keys<br>
-Copy the keys in to your secrets.yml file:<br>
+Copy the keys in to your secrets.yml file in all the environments:<br>
 ```
 stripe_secret_key:  Secret key goes here
 stripe_public_key:  Public key goes here